+determination under FOIA."
 D's Mem.
 7. Completely absent, however, is any evidence that these examples represent "isolated instances."

-By contrast, the complaint spells out multiple instances in which HUD denied plaintiffs' requested fee waivers, and other examples involving two separate non-profit organizations - the ASPCA and Public Citizen - that sought and were denied fee waivers under comparable circumstances.
-As detailed in the complaint, when HUD initially denied CREW a fee waiver for its Carson Family FOIA it "offered no rationale . . . or analysis of the reasons CREW provided to support its request."
-Compl. ¶ 21.
+36 By contrast, the complaints spell out multiple instances in which HUD denied plaintiffs' requested fee waivers, and other examples involving two separate non-profit organizations - the ASPCA and Public Citizen - that sought and were denied fee waivers under comparable circumstances.37 As detailed in the complaints, when HUD initially denied CREW a fee waiver for its Carson Family FOIA it "offered no rationale . . . or analysis of the reasons CREW provided to support its request."
+Compl.
+I ¶ 21.
 Instead, HUD "offered the summary conclusion that CREW's request for a fee waiver 'is not in the public interest[.]"
 Id. ¶ 21.
 On appeal, HUD characterized the detailed explanation CREW offered as "specula[tion]" that it rejected without further analysis.
 Id. ¶ 24.
 HUD accorded similar treatment to CREW's Carson Travel FOIA, initially denying it by form letter using language identical to that it used with the Carson Family FOIA.
 Id. ¶ 30.
 HUD again denied CREW's appeal, ignoring the detailed explanation CREW provided and explaining the denial in a single sentence that stated CREW's showing "does not satisfy the criteria and is conclusory."
-Compl. ¶ 36.
+Compl.
+I ¶ 36.
+CREW's most recent FOIA request of October 1, 2018, received identical treatment; HUD denied the fee request within 24 hours of its submission, Compl.
+II ¶ 17, and affirmed that denial on appeal with no significant analysis and ignoring CREW's detailed explanation.
+Id. ¶ 20.